 Once you’re done, dry your face with a clean cloth.

 My family does this daily as our skincare regimen, and I hope you join us!

 Moringa leaf powder for skin care

-With its proven anti-aging properties, topically applying moringa leaf powder to the skin will keep it healthy and glowing and prevent free radical damage, all of which will improve skin health.
+With its proven anti-aging properties, topically applying moringa leaf powder to the skin will keep it looking healthy and glowing, prevent free radical damage, and improve skin health.
 Moringa can also help reduce dark spots and heal acne breakouts and other blemishes on the skin.

 I have some dark spots from sun damage on my face, and my improved complexion directly results from the topical application of this bright green powder!